tsackton/taelgar/Campaigns/Dunmari Frontier/Hoards/Gifts and Purchases.md

 - [[Deno'qai Scale Mail]] (uncommon major item)
 ### From [[Havdar]]
 - [[Flaming Bowstring]] (uncommon major item)
 - Ring of Jumping.
 A ring of a Drankorian design, a twisted silver hare motif.
-Gift from [[Havdar]], in exchange for the Spear of the War Leader. %%SECRET[2]%%
+Gift from [[Havdar]], in exchange for the Spear of the War Leader. %%SECRET [[Havdar]] found it in ruins east of the border, on an ancient skeleton, presumably one that was long-buried, from before the Dunmari, but unearthed by the shifting of the land when [[Cha'mutte]] fell.%%
 ### From [[Arryn]]
 - Moon Necklace (common minor item).
 A gift from [[Arryn]] to [[Wellby]], a necklace on which a pendant is hung that always glows with the light of the moon, fading and growing in brightness depending on the phase.
 ### From [[Rishi]]